 This wine label is well known and is shipped all over the world.
 A favorite here is Thalassitis.
 Enjoy sipping this wine on their terrace which is just steps away the beach.
 A curious tidbit about the Gaia Winery is that in 2010 the winery submerged 450 bottles of their Thalassitis wine.
 Of the three that survived and when one was opened it was discovered that the wine was fantastic!
 Now, the winery submerges a few bottles each year where they are aged for 5 years and then sold at auction.
 You’ll want to bring some home so pack these travel bags for wine bottles to bring it home safely.

-Family Friendly Santorini – What to see and do with the KIDS – Sunset
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Sunset

-The sunset can be seen from almost anywhere on the west side of the island.
+The famous Santorini sunset can be seen from almost anywhere on the west side of the island.
 You don’t have to share the moment with hundreds of other people!

 **NOTE** It is surprisingly chilly as the sun goes down.
 Bring a light jacket.

-Family Friendly Santorini – What to see and do with the KIDS – Outdoor Movie Theatre
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Outdoor Movie Theatre

-Family Friendly Santorini – What to see and do with the KIDS – Ride the Cable Car
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Ride the Cable Car

-One of the three options from getting from the port to the capital city of Fira which sits at the top of the caldera.
+The Santorini Cable Car is one of the three options for getting from the port to the capital city of Fira which sits at the top of the caldera.
 It carries 1200 persons per hour, which is really important if you arrive when cruise ships do!
-The entire ride is only 3 minutes long but affords you simply stunning views.
-The kids will enjoy the opportunity of a new type of transportation and everyone will enjoy the view.
+The entire ride is only 3 minutes long but affords you simply a stunning view.
+The kids will enjoy the opportunity of a new type of transportation and everyone will enjoy the beautiful view.
 Be sure to take a selfie of the whole family as you cruise up the 200 meters from the shore to the city.
 The Santorini Cable Car schedule changes according to the time of year so check before you arrive.

-I thought it was so interesting that the cable car company was concerned about a local standby for transportation – the donkey.
-The donkey drivers receive a portion of cable car ticket sales.
+I thought it was so interesting that the Santorini cable car company was concerned about a local standby for transportation – the donkey.
+To make up for the loss of business to the new cable car, the donkey drivers receive a portion of cable car ticket sales.

-Family Friendly Santorini – What to see and do with the KIDS – Ride a Donkey
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Ride a Donkey

 This isn’t as much an issue with donkeys because they have been used as a working animal for 5000 years.
 According to Long Ears Myth Vs. Fact, a donkey and a mule can outwork, out carry, and outlast the horse.
 So enjoy this fun experience guilt free!

-Family Friendly Santorini – What to see and do with the KIDS – Hike the Volcano
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Hike the Volcano

 In the center of the caldera you’ll see two small islands – the larger is Nea Kameni and you can hike.
 Explore a real live volcano on foot and see lava rocks up close.
 Pick one up…some are super light because they are filled with air pockets.
 The only way to visit one of the youngest islands in the Eastern Mediterranean is by boat!
 Ask at your hotel for the options like: Santorini Excursions.